 “Yer daddy went to the Newsoms to pick up that bailer.
 Can’t drive that big ol’ thang on the road when peoples a tryin’ to go ‘bout their bidness.”
 Mabel Marie was in the middle of explaining when the unmistakable thumping of Gunthers heavy muck boots hitting the porch interrupted her.

 “Ginny Combes!”
-Gunther called through the screen door, as knowing Lester was probably on his way back with the bailer by now, and Ginny’s breakfast would be delayed till he returned- there wasn’t any reason for him to go in.
+Gunther called through the screen door, him knowing Lester was probably on his way back with the bailer by now, and Ginny’s breakfast would be delayed till he returned- so there wasn’t any reason for him to go in.

 Just as he was clearing the front of the house, he heard a loud pop followed by the sound of broken glass.
 Behind that, thick roils of black smoke and lapping tongues of fire burst out where the milking window had been only a moment before.

 Gunther swung five year old Ginny down off his back and cried out, “Go tell yer Mama we got fire, Ginny!
 Run!”
 Then, broke out into a run himself.

 He was just short of the barn when he saw Lester lifting himself, soaking wet out of the water trough, and running full on into the smoke filled, inferno that was now his barn.